TickTeam/guide-tt/ticktick_web_app/where_can_i_redeem_a_ticktick_gift_certificate.md

 3.Select “More” > “Redeem” to enter a gift code.

-PS: If you are PRO, please redeem the gift code after your Pro account is downgraded to a free account.
+PS: If you are PRO, please redeem the gift code after your Pro account is downgraded to free account.

 ![](../images/image1.13W.png)